-To see if you have more than one account, open HBO Max on each device that you use and do the following:
+To see if you have more than one account, do the following:

 Signed in with multiple email addresses?

 If you find more than one email address, then you have multiple HBO Max accounts.
-To fix this, for each account go to Billing Information to find out who's billing you (see the Billing Q&A).
+To fix this, for each account go to Settings to find out who's billing you (see Who's billing me?).

 Once you know who's billing you, you can decide which subscription you want to cancel (see How do I cancel?).